-With more than five million flight hours under its rotors and 40 years of technological advances behind it, the AH-64 Apache continues to be the best attack helicopter in the world.
-The Apache has been the Army's heavy attack helicopter since the first delivery in January 1984.
-In Desert Storm, the Apache was used to fly deep into Iraq to destroy enemy radar facilities as the opening salvo to initiate the US and Coalition forces fight to free Kuwait.
-During Operation Enduring Freedom/ Operation Iraqi Freedom, Apache helicopters were used to provide convoy escorts and support ground forces in contact.
+The AH-64 Apache has more than five million flight hours under its rotors and 40 years of technological advances behind it.
+In Desert Storm, it flew deep into Iraq to destroy enemy radar facilities.
+During Operation Enduring Freedom/ Operation Iraqi Freedom, Apache helicopters provided convoy escorts and supported ground forces.
 The Apache has over 1,340,000 flight hours in combat and peace-keeping operations in Afghanistan, Kuwait, Iraq, and surrounding areas.
 CH-47 Chinook

 CH-47 Chinook has been the Army's heavy lift aircraft for the past 63 years and is suited for a variety of missions, including air assault, lift operations, medical evacuations, resupply operations, aircraft recovery and paradrop/rappelling operations.
 The Chinook is a tandem-rotor helicopter capable of reaching speeds in excess of 170 knots, making it the fastest in the U.S. Army.
 It features a triple-hook cargo system, allowing it to carry heavy payloads, such as bulldozers, 155 mm M198 howitzers, or 40-foot cargo containers.
+HIMARS